-The Australian workforce holds creativity and innovation in high regard.
+Managers hold creativity and innovation in high regard.
 Almost the entire workforce considers themselves to be creative, to be creative leaders and to work creatively.
-However, the workforce is confused on how to apply creativity at work and there appears to be disconnects between the definitions of personal and professional creativity.
+However, managers are confused on how to apply creativity at work and there appears to be disconnects between the definitions of personal and professional creativity.
 While many believe that their organisation has the capability to innovate, they do not see enough promotion of creativity within their organisation.
-While creative leadership programmes are well developed and widely accessible within organisations there is still uncertainty as to the actual success of these programmes.
+Those creative leadership programmes underway are well developed and well received, yet there is still uncertainty as to the actual success of these programmes.
 Creativity skills programmes appear to be underdeveloped and generally ineffective.
-The survey results suggest that existing programmes are helping employees tap into their creativity but doing a poor job of teaching employees how to turn that creativity into something beneficial for the firm.
-Employees recognize the difference between having an idea and putting it into action.
+The survey results suggest that existing programmes are helping managers tap into their creativity but doing a poor job of teaching employees how to turn that creativity into something beneficial for the firm.
+Managers recognize the difference between having an idea and putting it into action.
 They are ready to use their creativity to benefit the organisation; they may just need to be pushed in the right direction.

 One theme that emerged throughout the survey was empowerment and this may go a long way towards shifting office culture and changing attitudes towards innovation and creativity in the workplace.

 The main role for a creative leader in the workplace was not necessarily to be creative but to foster creativity.
 This goal can be achieved in two ways: